kaylalarson1990/byob-final/README.md

 # Description

-BYOB was an individual project done in 7 days.
+BYOB (Build your own backend) was an individual project done in 7 days.
 I created my own data set using a one-to-many relationship.
 I have my "one" being tv-shows and my "many" being the main characters on each show.
 Learning goals were to create a RESTful api using NodeJS Express, PostgreSQL, and Knex.

 ## Technologies